 - What is the primary reason for your score?

-- What could we do to improve your experience?
+- Please tell us what we could do to improve your experience.

 - What is one thing we could do better next time?